Massachusetts Head Start State Collaboration Office (MAHSSCO)

 - Working with states efforts to collect data regarding early childhood programs and child outcomes

 - Supporting the expansion and access of high-quality workforce and career development opportunities for staff

 - Collaborating with State Quality Rating and Improvement Systems (QRIS)

 - Working with state school systems to ensure continuity between Head Start and Kindergarten.

 The MA HSSCO also has three regional priority areas that include: Early Childhood Mental Health, Children and Families experiencing Homelessness, and the Opioid epidemic.

-The MA HSSCO is located at the MA Department of Early Education and Care (EEC) and is supported by the MA HSSCO Advisory Committee that meets four times a year and includes Head Start parents and staff as well as representatives from state agencies, organizations that work with low-income families, the Region I Office of Head Start and the Head Start technical assistance network.
+The MA HSSCO is located at the MA Department of Early Education and Care (EEC) and is supported by the MA HSSCO Advisory Committee that meets four times a year and includes Head Start staff as well as representatives from state agencies, organizations that work with low-income families, the Region I Office of Head Start and the Head Start technical assistance network.
 Click here for more information about HSSCOs.
 To learn more about EEC, click here.

 The Head Start Act requires states to establish a State Advisory Council (SAC) on Early Childhood Education and Care to promote state system building efforts.The purpose of the SAC is to identify opportunities for, and barriers to, collaboration and coordination among Federal and State funded child and family development and early childhood education programs, increase the number of young children who participate in high quality programs, and support the professional development needs of early childhood educators.
 Governor Patrick’s administration designated the Board of Early Education and Care as the MA SAC, and they continue to serve as the MA SAC.